jcvera13/radiology-worklist/file-mapping/docker/README.md

 ## Files to Add

-Copy these files from the artifacts:
+Copy these files from the folders:

 - `docker-compose.yml` - Orchestrates all services
 - `init-db.sql` - Database schema and seed data